 “Agents should pay attention to how they can use virtual reality to market properties, and increase showings and appeal to the next generation of buyers,” Dan Weisman, the Director of Emerging Technology at NAR, said during a real estate conference in November 2019.

-There already are tools that can create a dimensionally accurate digital twin of a listed property, or a realistic model of a property under development, such as VR Global and Matterport.
-You can use your VR headset to discover your prospective estate as if you were on site.
+There already are tools that can create an accurate digital twin of a listed property, or a realistic model of a building under development, such as VR Global and Matterport.
+You can use your VR headset to discover the property as if you were on site.

 Augmented reality demonstrations